 - Non-operating revenue, such as interest received on loans made by the company or rent received from subleasing space.

-- Losses: Losses on the sale of assets and lawsuit damages.
+- Losses on the sale of assets and lawsuit damages.
 Losses reported on the income statement are the amount by which the proceeds are less than the asset’s value on the company’s books.

-Net income (or loss) = (revenue + gains) – (expenses + losses)
+- Net income (or loss) = (revenue + gains) – (expenses + losses)

-Subtract from the subtotal of revenue and gains the subtotal of expenses and losses.
+Subtract your expenses and losses from the subtotal of revenue and gains.
 A positive difference is your net income.
 If the result is negative, this is your net loss.

-- Multiple-step method: Seperate operating revenue and expenses from other revenue and expenses.
+The multiple-step method separates operating revenue and expenses from other revenue and expenses.
 This allows you to show gross profit, which is net sales minus the cost of goods sold.
-This method is better suited for inventory-based businesses.
-Again, you’ll total your revenue and expenses in the various categories, factoring in the cost of goods sold to arrive at net income or net loss.
+If you have an inventory-based businesses, you may find this method better suited for your needs.
+Again, you total your revenue and expenses in the various categories, factoring in the cost of goods sold to arrive at net income or net loss.

 An income statement is a reflection of the company’s past activities and is a required statement for financial reporting (along with the balance sheet and cash flow statement).
-It’s important to track and review your income and expenses so you can plan ahead for future growth.
-If you have any concerns about creating or understanding your income statement, work with a CPA or other knowledgeable financial specialist.
+It’s important to track and review your income and expenses so you can plan for future growth.
+If you have concerns about creating or understanding your income statement, work with a CPA or other knowledgeable financial specialist.